MfgOpen/.github/profile/README.md

 Our mission is to usher in a new era of open and accessible engineering and manufacturing engagement, education and resources.

-We believe that the best engagement comes from practical, hands-on and interactive opportunities and projects.
+We believe that the best engagement comes from practical, hands-on and interactive opportunities and projects along with mutual support.

 We seek to accomplish this by: